lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Line breaks**

 Long expressions are broken into several parts on different lines so that the symbol that connects two parts of expression starts the new line.
-Each new line is indented with one additional indentation.
+Each new line is indented with one additional indentation level.
 Having a special character starting a new line avoids creating the illusion that a new line is a new statement.

 **Do**:
 ```swift